 Rollover IRAs are generally funded with the assets from an employer-sponsored retirement plan, such as a 401(k) or 403(b).
 You might decide to roll over to an IRA if you switch jobs, are unemployed unexpectedly, retire, or your company decides to disband its retirement plan.
 If you decide to roll over and you're part of a traditional 401(k) plan, you roll over to a traditional IRA, and if your plan is a Roth 401(k), you roll over to a Roth IRA.

-You have several options, including leaving your funds in your existing 401(k), if permitted; rolling over assets into a new employer's plan; or cashing out your 401(k).
+You have several other options, including leaving your funds in your existing 401(k), if permitted; rolling over assets into a new employer's plan; or cashing out your 401(k).
 You should consider whether a rollover IRA is the best choice for you.

 Direct vs. Indirect IRA Transfers